theNewDynamic/minjinlee.com/content/event/harvard-university--julia-s.-phelps-lecture-at-radcliffe-institute-for-advanced-study-.md

 categories: []
 where_published: ''
 link_to_original: ''
-description: 'Knafel Center: 10 Garden Street, Cambridge, MA 02138 THIS EVENT IS FREE AND OPEN TO THE PUBLIC'
+description: "In Conversation with New Yorker writer and legal scholar Jeannie Suk Gersen\nKnafel Center: 10 Garden Street, Cambridge, MA 02138 \nTHIS EVENT IS FREE AND OPEN TO THE PUBLIC"

 ---